-Understanding Land Acquisition in Ontario
+Understanding Buying Land and Acquisition in Ontario

 Land acquisition refers to the process of purchasing or otherwise acquiring rights in land.
 In Ontario, this process is governed by a combination of provincial statutes, municipal regulations, and common law principles.
 The key legal acts that play a significant role include the Planning Act, the Land Titles Act, and the Registry Act.
 These statutes provide the framework for land transactions, zoning regulations, and the registration of land titles and deeds.